gardenappl/mitch/README.md

 There are other ways to get this app:

 * **Buy the APK from [itch.io](https://gardenapple.itch.io/mitch)**
-* Get the APK from [GitLab releases](https://gitlab.com/gardenappl/mitch/-/releases) (will be deprecated soon, in favor of F-Droid)
 * Compile from source

 ## Compiling from source